degville/ubuntu-core-docs/docs/how-to-guides/image-creation/build-a-kernel-snap.md

 $ lxc file pull path/to/kernal-snap-name_arm64.snap .
 ```

 The kernel snap has now been built and is ready to be integrated into an Ubuntu Core image.
-See [Custom images](/how-to-guides/image-creation/add-custom-snaps) for further details.
+See {ref}`Custom images <how-to-guides-image-creation-add-custom-snaps>` for further details.